EpigeneticsExeter/EpigenomicsLabWeb/README.md

 # Epigenomics Lab Website
-This is the repository for the epigenomicslab.com (eventually).
+This is the repository for epigenomicslab.com (eventually).

 Currently the pages are being deployed to: https://EpigeneticsExeter.github.io/EpigenomicsLabWeb/